BabylonJS/Documentation/content/How_To/GUI/MRTK.md

 #### Follow Behavior
 The `FollowBehavior` tries to maintain a set distance between the `TransformNode` it's attached to, and the `followedCamera` target (defaults to main camera).

-There are many aspects to this behavior that can be customized, these are the core properties:
+There are many aspects to this behavior that can be customized.
+These are the core properties:

 Property | Type | Description
 ---------|------|------------